c-eg/ShowRenamer/README.md

 # ShowRenamer
-Renames movie and tv show file names to a much nicer format.
+Renames movie and tv show file names to a much nicer format

 some.random.movie.2010.1080p.blueray.x264 --> Some Random Movie (2010) <br/>
 some.random.tv.show.s01e01.1080p.bluray.x264 --> Some Random TV Show - S01E01 - {episode name} <br/>

 ## Project Status
 Currently under development, pre-release is now out!

+### Planned features to be implemented
+- Search page for shows if file doesn't include title
+- Allow to be used on Command Line Interface
+- User specified format to rename shows to
+- Subtitle download page
+- Support for multiple themes e.g. light and dark mode

 ## Usage
 ### Windows